 Select a topic that provides the most value for your readers, regardless of the money potential.

-Because, the niche you select needs to be one you are most passionate for, or have experience in.
+Because the niche you select needs to be one you are most passionate about or have experience in.

 The secret is to focus on providing value to your readers, and everything else will follow – including the money.

-Giving your audience value will mean more traffic, more traffic means more money.
+Giving your audience value will mean more traffic, and more traffic means more money.

 When choosing your topic, providing value should be on TOP of Mind – your MAIN focus.